 Petite range: height between 12-16 inches typically between 10-25 lbs.

 Miniature range: Height: 15-18 inches at wither, typically 20-35 lbs.

 Medium range: Height: over 18 but under 22 inches at wither, typically 30-50 lbs.

 Standard range: Height: over 22 inches at wither, typically 45 or more lbs.

 (height is measured from the floor to the top of the shoulder (wither)

 How do you know what size a puppy will be when he grows up?

-Because we are breeding mixed breeds and we use different size parents, puppies can sometimes end up the size of a grandparent.
+Because we are breeding mixed breeds and we use different size parents, puppies can sometimes end up the size of a grandparent or one of the larger parents.
 We can not guarantee a puppy's adult size.
-We tell you our best estimated size guess but please be aware that a puppy from any given liter can be larger or smaller than one of their parents if the grandparents genetics creep in.
-We typically have a good idea if this is the case by the time the puppies are chosen around 6 weeks of age but we do not guarantee size.
+We will tell you our best estimated size guess but please be aware that a puppy from any given litter can be larger or smaller than one of their parents if the grandparents' genetics creep in.
+We typically have a good idea if this is the case by the time the puppies are chosen around 5 weeks of age but we do not guarantee size.

 Do you remove dew claws?